 AV node ablation often involves firstly implanting a pacemaker, usually done as a day-case procedure.
-Once the pacemaker leads have settled (approximately six weeks after implant), you will be called back into hospital for a review and then prepared for AV node ablation.
+Once the pacemaker leads have settled (approximately six weeks after implant).

 Again, for this procedure you are usually only in hospital for the day.
 AV node ablation involves destroying the AV node with heat (radiofrequency ablation) in order to prevent the abnormal, irregular impulses being transmitted to the ventricles.
 Once this has been done the ventricles will usually contract at a very slow rate.
 For this reason, the pacemaker has to be implanted first so that it is in place and ready to begin pacing the heart rate at a level sufficient for normal activity - usually between 70-120 beats per minute, although this can be adjusted to suit each individual's needs.